3scale-labs/3scale-workshop/README.md

 In case the deploy to Heroku button fails, you can use the following alternative steps as long as you have the Heroku toolbox installed.

-From a terminal run the following curl
+From a terminal run the following curl:

 ```
 curl -u :`heroku auth:token` -H 'Accept: application/vnd.heroku+json; version=3' -X POST -d '
 {